 The term crossbreed is different from the term designer dog.
 The term crossbred refers to a dog that has parents from different breeds, whereas the term designer dog refers to a dog who has two different purebred parents.

 In this case, the King Shepherd is a crossbreed, as his Shiloh Shepherd parent is not considered to be a purebred dog, as he himself is a relatively new breed.
-The King Shepherd also has some Akita and Great Pyrenees mixed in, somewhere along the line.
-In order to understand the King Shepherd, it is important to understand a little more about each of his parents.
+They also have some Akita and Great Pyrenees mixed in, somewhere along the line.
+In order to understand these guys, it is important to understand a little more about each of his parents.

 Unlike most mixed breeds, the history of the Shiloh Shepherd is very well documented.
-His journey began in the late 20th Century when Tina Barber, a German Shepherd breeder from New York, became increasingly concerned with the German Shepherd health problems and ever changing appearance, particularly his sloping back.
+His journey began in the late 20th Century when Tina Barber, a German Shepherd breeder from New York, became increasingly concerned with the German Shepherd’s health problems and ever-changing appearance, particularly his sloping back.
 In order to preserve the German Shepherd as she once remembered in her childhood, she created a puppy by crossbreeding the German Shepherd with the Alaskan Malamute, Canadian White Shepherd, and the Czechoslovakian Wolfdog.
-Shiloh was the name of Tina’s Kennel, and as such she named the mixed puppy, the Shiloh Shepherd.
+Shiloh was the name of Tina’s Kennel, and as such, she named the mixed puppy, the Shiloh Shepherd.

 The King Shepherd

-Just like his parents, the German and Shiloh Shepherds, the King Shepherd is a great protector, and is very loyal to his family.
+Just like his parents, the German and Shiloh Shepherds, they are great protectors and are very loyal to their family.
 He still retains the guarding tendencies of his parents, but he is slightly more chilled out.
 If it is a guard dog that you are after, then he is just as intelligent as the German Shepherd to be trained as such.
 However, if you don’t, after a bark or two at a stranger he will go back to playing with his family and he makes a calmer family pet compared to the German Shepherd.

 The King Shepherd was engineered to be friendlier than the German Shepherd, and thanks to his more laid-back approach to life, he certainly is a bit more approachable.
-With that being said, most would be intruders will not be able to tell the difference between the two, and with his initial aloofness he will still make an impression!
-As soon as his master has welcomed an outsider onto the estate the King Shepherd is super friendly, and he will want all the belly rubs going!
+With that being said, most would-be intruders will not be able to tell the difference between the two, and with his initial aloofness, he will still make an impression.
+As soon as his master has welcomed an outsider onto the estate this breed is super friendly, and he will want all the belly rubs going.
 Because of his extra level of friendliness compared to his parents, he also makes a great therapy dog.